 So, that’s the skinny on the fabulous saskatoon berry bush that boasts beautiful blossoms and bears tasty and healthy fruit.
-And despite its scrawny frame, can withstand the best and worst that nature is capable of throwing at it.
-And just think, I have one right outside my back door.
-Maybe you should too.
+And despite its scrawny frame, the saskatoon bush can withstand the best and worst conditions of Canadian weather.

 Go to the How To Find And Pick Blueberries page.